Skip to content

 After publishing

-Once your template is public, you’ll get a shareable URL right in the template settings.
-Copy it.
+You’ll get a shareable URL in the template settings.
+You can:

 • Share this link anywhere - email, chat, website, social media

-• Let people view the template structure without any login hassles
+• Let people view the template structure without logging in

 Security and privacy

 • What’s public?
-Only the template structure (steps, descriptions) is visible.
-Think of it like sharing a recipe - people can see the ingredients and instructions, but not what you cooked last Tuesday
+Only the template structure - steps, descriptions, summary, guidance, and kickoff fields.
+Think of it like sharing a recipe without showing what you cooked last Tuesday

 Documenting > Templates